emiraga/wikigraph/README.md

     ./process_graph -r REDISHOST -p PORT -f 2

+And more verbose is to repeat following command X times.

+    ./process_graph -r REDISHOST -p PORT &

 And finally start controller for the whole process

     node analyze.js --explore
-    node analyze.js --aof=~/redis/appendonly.aof
+    node analyze.js --aof=/path/to/redis/appendonly.aof

 This will issue jobs, record the results and (second part) write a html report.

-If you have 8GB of RAM on the redis server (which i don't) you could turn off the `vm-enabled` in redis, or even you could not use the AOF.
+If you have 8GB of RAM on the redis server (which i don't) you could turn off the `vm-enabled` in redis, or even you could even not use the AOF.
 I don't know what happens exactly, but controller is run this way:

     node analyze.js --explore
     node analyze.js